Liambrrr/Paper_Reproduce-Ideas_Extraction_Clustering/README.md

 Step 3 introduces limitation on the minimal number of tokens, otherwise output by step4-6 is not comprehensible.

 Step 10 terminates with 18059/22974 phrases processed due to budget limits.
 Therefore LLM part work is based on 79% processed phrases.

+Step 11 computes baseline-10D top 10 words with the 9th being filtered out since 9th is in Chinese and cannot be handled with alphabetic tokenizer.
 ## Results

 ### Non-LLM part(table replication):